MaterializeInc/materialize/doc/developer/design/TEMP_consistency_reference.md

 See [https://jepsen.io/consistency/models/serializable](https://jepsen.io/consistency/models/serializable) for an in depth formal discussion of Serializable.
 Serializability prevents Phantom Reads, which means that once a transaction reads some value that satisfy some predicate, it will always read the same values, regardless if some other transaction has made a write that affects the predicate.
-Informally this means that you can apply some total order to all transactions.
+Additionally, this means that you can apply some total order to all transactions.

 This property holds from how Materialize satisfies [Repeatable Read](#Repeatable Read).
 All reads in a read only transaction happen at the same timestamp.
 All writes that happen after the first read of a read-only transaction will happen at a later timestamp, and therefore will not affect any reads of the read-only transaction.

-Informally we can use the transaction timestamps to provide a total ordering over all transactions.
+We can use the transaction timestamps to provide a total ordering over all transactions.

 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 < the timestamp of T2.
 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is write-only, and